Monday, December 9, 2013

 A woven label much older than the 1930s.

-I promise, photos are on the way.
+Photos are on the way.
 I think I need to dig for the hat I have that may go well with it.

 When I tried it on, it was one of those rare spooky moments that feels like you're putting on a garment you've owned and worn for years, like a favorite coat.
 Now, I'm of the taller variety with long limbs, so vintage items are often too short for me, if they fit me at all otherwise.
 This forest green suit fit as though it were made for me in every way, even without all the proper historical underthings.